andycroll/andycroll.com/_posts/2021/2021-08-02-dont-call-replacement-classes-new.md

 Here's a, non-obvious, naming technique I've used during refactoring to ensure that the improved code ends up in well-named classes and that any old implementation are clearly marked for deletion.

-You might find this helps organise your work or communicate the intent of future changes with your teammates.
+You might find this helps to organise your work or better communicate the intent of future changes with your teammates.

 ## Instead of...